holmberd/environ/ansible-aws-setup.md

 # Ansible with AWS EC2

 ## Ansible Description
 Ansible use a declarative model, calculating and executing the actions required to reach a specified final state.
 Furthermore, they achieve a form of idempotence by checking the current state before they begin, and if the current state matches the specified final state, doing nothing.
-Ansible can also be used to execute various commands on the hosts in your inventory.
+Ansible can also be used to execute various commands/tasks on the hosts in your inventory.

 ## Playbooks Description
 Playbooks are Ansible’s configuration, deployment, and orchestration language.
 They can describe a policy you want your remote systems to enforce, or a set of steps in a general IT process.
 If Ansible modules are the tools in your workshop, playbooks are your instruction manuals, and your inventory of hosts are your raw material.